How do I Farkback? (i.e., how do I contact someone at Fark?)

 - Your image must comply with the rules listed in the posting rules.

-Submit your source icons to Drew at Fark dot com.
-Put "source image" in the subject line and be absolutely sure to include the full URL (or URL's) for your site.
+Submit your source icons via Farkback, selecting 'Other' as the Comment Type.
+Uploaded your source icon by clicking the 'Choose File' button next to 'Optional screenshot'.
 All source icons are subject to approval and/or modification.
 Not all source images will be approved, so don't take it personally if yours is rejected.

 Fark looks weird in my browser.